 Payroll Accountant Duties

-There are a couple of major job functions payroll service providers perform throughout an entire year, and that includes:
+There are a couple of major job functions payroll service providers perform throughout an entire year, and that include:

 - Computing gross pay;